 Review summary: Nikon D3400 vs Leica M10

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon D3400 or the Leica M10 – has the upper hand?
-Below is a summary of the relative strengths of each of the two contestants.
+The listing below highlights the relative strengths of the two models.

 - More dynamic range: Captures a larger spectrum of light and dark details (0.7 EV of extra DR).

 - Broader imaging potential: Can record not only still images but also 1080/60p movies.